JamesHertz/fs-navigation/README.md

 make -f install.mk
 ```
 **Warning:**  if you want to place the project a folder where you need special permitions to create folders you will need to use **sudo** before the command above.
 And if you are using linux you should not use ~ in the path name.

+# Requirements

+This tool is made of a script file and some C code.
+In order to install it you will need to have installed: *makefile* and *a C compiler*.
+And in order to run it I you need a shell interpreter like bash.
+(I used zsh develop and test this project)

+It wasn't tested on windows so I offer no guarantees.
+But I can say that it works for unix based systems.